Proposal vs. Contract: What's The Difference?

 This includes the offer, acceptance, and consideration, which are the bedrock of contract law.

-When creating a contract, each element is vital to ensure the agreement is legally binding.
+When creating a formal contract, each element is vital to ensure the agreement is legally binding.

 A legal contract isn't just for show; it's a serious promise you're making.
 Make sure you double-check all the info and that everyone involved really understands what they're agreeing to.